mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-01.md

 Finally, you will deploy the web app, providing a robust and interactive chat solution tailored to your needs.
 This structured approach ensures that each step is carefully designed, leading to a successful implementation.

-Please deploy the Azure resources in East US 2 region.

 You should complete the following steps:

   - Create an Azure AI Studio project.
-  - Deploy an Azure OpenAI model.
+  - Deploy an Azure OpenAI model (version 0613 or later).
   - Chat in the playground without your data.
   - Add your data, create an Azure AI Search index that will use hybrid queries.
   - Chat in the playground with your data.